Userble/preference-test/README.md

 # Preference Test README

 ## Overview
 This PHP tool allows users to vote on one of two image options.
 It records votes in a MySQL database and provides basic vote count statistics.
+Created by https://www.Userble.org - Open Source Usability Testing.

 ### Setup